playwithrobots/playwithrobots.github.io/_posts/2012-05-23-avr-fuse-bits.markdown

 </tbody>
 </table>

-**Disclaimer:**

-This tutorial is for informational purpose; do fuse bits settings at your own risk.
+**Disclaimer:** This tutorial is for informational purpose; do fuse bits settings at your own risk.

 **Frequently Asked Questions (FAQs):**

-1.  **Do I have to change fuse bit if I want to use external crystal oscillator?**
+**1. Do I have to change fuse bit if I want to use external crystal oscillator?**

 **Ans.** Yes, you have to write appropriate fuse bit value corresponding to your crystal frequency.

-1.  **Do I need to write Fuse bits value every time after programming microcontroller?**
+**2. Do I need to write Fuse bits value every time after programming microcontroller?**

 **Ans.** No, their value will not change during writing/reading flash/EEPROM memory.

- <span>Hope this was helpful to you!
+Hope this was helpful to you!
 Any questions ?
-Comment here!</span>
+Comment here!

-<div style="clear:both"></div>

- ** We have changed our commenting engine for better notification and privacy, previous comments for this article are available   [here.](http://graph.facebook.com/comments/?ids=http://www.playwithrobots.com/robotics-pool/avr/fuse)  **